 The shots are simple to use with plenty of variety.”

 Alison Smith, Experienced Senior Teacher – Film and Television, Australia

 The education version allows you to install EditClass on all devices at a single education or nonprofit site.
 You can also share it with your current students to use on their own devices, eg for working at home.

 You can pay by credit card or Paypal using the link above.

 I accept official orders from education institutions.
 Send your order as an email attachment to firstname.lastname@example.org

 I’ll send you a secure download link as soon as I receive your order.

 You can also request an invoice.
-Email me with details of who the invoice should be made out to.
+Email me with a purchase order, or provide details of who the invoice should be made out to.